shikangpeng/LongiGate/README.md

 To allow **LongiGate** to work effectively, it's recommended to enable **"Allow multiple submissions"** in your **Prolific** study settings.
 This ensures participants can return for their follow-up session without issues.
+**Recording Prolific IDs -> URL parameters** should be enabled to enable subject tracking

 **Citation**
 If you use this code in your research, please cite: